 Suboxone Side Effects Caused Permanent Tooth Damage, Maryland Man’s Lawsuit Claims

-Manufacturer accused of purposefully misleading the medical community and patients about the risk of tooth damage from Suboxone side effects.
+Lawsuit accuses drug maker of misleading the medical community and patients about the risk of long-term tooth damage from Suboxone side effects.

-A Maryland man has filed a Suboxone lawsuit, indicating that the use of the sublingual film strips to treat an opioid addiction led to permanent tooth damage and the need for extensive dental surgery.
+A Maryland man has filed a Suboxone lawsuit against Indivior, indicating that use of the drug maker’s sublingual film strips to treat an opioid addiction led to permanent tooth damage and the need for extensive dental surgery.

 Suboxone was first approved by the U.S. Food and Drug Administration (FDA) in October 2002, with the sublingual film version receiving approval in 2010.
-Despite the known association between the active ingredient, buprenorphine, and dental issues such as tooth decay and erosion, the manufacturers did not include warnings about these risks on the product label.
+Despite the known association between the formulation of Suboxone and dental issues such as tooth decay and erosion, the manufacturers did not include warnings about these potential Suboxone side effects on the initial product label.

 It was not until June 2022, following an FDA mandate, that warnings about Suboxone tooth decay side effects were added to the labeling for the sublingual films.

-Rolf’s claim joins more than 11,000 Suboxone lawsuits filed by former users of the sublingual film version of the drug, each raising similar allegations that severe tooth decay and erosion could have been prevented if the manufacturers had provided timely warnings and instructions to mitigate dental damage.
+Rolf’s claim joins more than 11,000 Suboxone lawsuits that are currently being pursued by former users of the sublingual film version of the drug, each raising similar allegations that severe tooth decay and erosion could have been prevented if the manufacturers had provided timely warnings and instructions to mitigate dental damage.

 Suboxone Lawsuit